MarshalJoe/BugHuntBot/README.md

-Twitterbot was inspired by the XSS scraping script in Peter Kim's **The Hacker's Playbook: A Practical Guide to Penetration Testing**
+@BugHuntBot was inspired by the XSS scraping script in Peter Kim's **The Hacker's Playbook: A Practical Guide to Penetration Testing**